jgarnierGit/web-music-library/README.md

   - database and schema : `music`.`public`
   - external database manager recommended [DBeaver](https://dbeaver.io/), for as long as I don't provide pgadmin container.

+## FAQ

-### Notes
+### Configuration update (.env)

-config update :

-If you want to update .env file configuration to add your email or link an other folder, don't forget to run the following command to apply changes:
+You need to update your .env file configuration to add your email or link an other folder, don't forget to run the following command to apply changes:
  - `docker compose stop backend`
  - `docker compose up backend --build`

-`backend` container may fail to start with error `exec /app/run_dev.sh: no such file or directory`.
+### "[backend] exec /app/run_dev.sh: no such file or directory"
+This error may occur on backend start
  - run `dos2unix ./run_dev.sh` then `docker compose restart backend`

+### Backend cannot connect to database
-`backend` may fails to connect to database as it doesn't wait enough for the first db init :
+`backend` may fails to connect to database because it doesn't wait enough for the first db init :

  - Wait for the db container log line `LOG:  database system is ready to accept connections`.
 It may take a while and you may see database stopping and restarting in the process.
  - Then run `docker compose restart backend`.

-`frontend` may fails to bind adress with the error `listen EADDRINUSE: address already in use`.
+### "[frontend] listen EADDRINUSE: address already in use"
+Don't know why. may happen sometimes, we are not alone.
  - run `docker compose up frontend --force-recreate`

-## dev Notes
+## Dev notes

-front end dev, set this variable to disable API calls if you do not plan to work with the server launched
+Run frontend without server, use mocked data / API

 ```
   vite: {